contiv/netplugin/README.md

 `ip link show`

+####Add more containers and make sure they can talk to each other
+Let's start another container
+`docker run -it --name=myContainer2 --hostname=myContainer2 ubuntu /bin/bash`

+Add the newly added container to the same tenant's network and attach it to a container `netdcli -oper create -construct endpoint -net-id tenant1-net1 -ip-address="11.1.1.2" -net1-ep2` `netdcli -oper attach -construct endpoint -container-id myContainer2 tenant1-net1-ep2`

+Now go to any one of the running containers, you'll see that their inerfaces and IPs have been configured.
+Issue a ping from myContainer1 to myContainer2 - it should work.

 ####Delete the endpoint

 `netdcli -oper delete -construct endpoint tenant1-net1-ep1`

 Read the network and endpoint state to verify that they are updated

+### How to Contribute
+We welcome patches and contributions, please hit the github page to open an issue or to submit patches send pull rquests.
+Happy hacking!